- Duration: 12 days

 - Available Seat: available

-One highlight of the trip will be the use of the narrow gauge 2-10-2 tank, 609.76, on what BDZ claim will be its very last journey, on the mountainous Septemvri system.
+In Bulgaria, One highlight of the trip will be the use of the narrow gauge 2-10-2 tank, 609.76, on the mountainous Septemvri system.
 (For modern traction adherents there are also the 1975 Henschel n.g. diesels still operating on that n.g. system.)

 Another highlight will be 2-12-4 46.03 nicknamed “mother bear” because of its size, on the route Kyustendil – Sofia.
 And the third of our special steam trains will be hauled by 2-8-2 01.23 on the 77km run from Plovdiv to Panagyurishte.

-The tour price is likely to be around £695, including return flights from London Stansted; and half-board (dinner, bed and breakfast) en-suite accommodation superior hotels in the hotels on a twin share basis.
+The tour price is likely to be around £1695, including return flights from London Stansted; and half-board (dinner, bed and breakfast) en-suite accommodation superior hotels in the hotels on a twin share basis.
 Single room supplement £100.
-The tour is fully escorted throughout, and a road coach “shadows” the special trains conveying luggage etc.
+The tour will be fully escorted throughout.

 All images except the main picture, and the diesel which are courtesy James Waite, are still frames from video material shot on the 2011 tour.